Understanding the significance of a Statutory Agent is essential for anyone starting or operating an LLC.

 Quick Summary

-- The agent must have a physical address in the United States, be available during business hours, and play a crucial role in ensuring compliance and effective communication
+- The agent must have a physical address in the U.S., be available during business hours, and be crucial for maintaining the LLC's good standing.

 What Is a Statutory Agent?